 ASO exists and has a direct impact in installs volume and revenue

-It’s curious, but the most common ASO mistake is not knowing ASO existence.
-ASO (App Store Optimization) is the process of optimizing an app store listing in order to maximize its visibility on app stores (Search + Top Charts), improve conversion rates (CTR + CVR) and generate organic installs.
+It’s curious, but the most common ASO mistake is not knowing its existence.
+ASO (App Store Optimization) is the process of optimizing an app in order to maximize its visibility on app stores (Search + Top Charts), improve conversion rates (CTR + CVR) and generate organic installs.
 Just to remember: organic installs are free and help reduce user acquisition costs.
 So, ASO has a direct impact in business, don’t underestimate its power.

 App discovery is the different range of ways users have to discover and download any particular app and some experts say it’s broken.
-There are currently more than 4,5 million apps in the two most popular app stores (Apple App Store & Google Play Store) and this number increases every day.
-For many apps it’s a huge challenge to become visible in the app stores.
+There are currently more than 4,5 million apps in the two most popular stores (Apple App Store & Google Play Store) and this number increases every day.
+For many it’s a huge challenge to become visible in the app stores.

 2. Not using (the right) keywords in the right fields

 Depending on the app, finding the right keywords can be easy or difficult.
-The first step you have to take is a very simple one: find which keywords define your app or services and which ones are going to bring traffic (users who might be interested in downloading the app) to your app store listing.
+The first step you have to take is a very simple one: find which keywords define your app or services and which ones are going to bring traffic (users who might be interested in downloading) to your store listing.
 Even though this previous step sounds a bit “simple”, it’s very important to start the keyword research process in the right way.
-Once you have done this exercise, from the core keywords that define your app (“run”, “running”, “workout”, “session”, “routine”, etc.), try to find new keywords by combining the core ones (“running routine”, “workout session”, etc.) or combining them with new keywords (“run tracker”, “workout app”, “long run”, etc.).
+Once you have done this exercise, from the core keywords that define your product (“run”, “running”, “workout”, “session”, “routine”, etc.), try to find new keywords by combining the core ones (“running routine”, “workout session”, etc.) or combining them with new keywords (“run tracker”, “workout app”, “long run”, etc.).
 We also recommend you to check keyword suggestions or auto-complete (mainly on Google Play) to get more insights and keywords that are being searched in the stores.

 IMPORTANT: Don’t only focus on head-tail keywords (high volume), try to find mid and long-tail keywords for your project.
 PS: Don’t try to rank for “Facebook” keyword, please 😛

-Google Play Store – App Keywords
+Google Play Store – Keywords

 In terms of Search in the Play Store, every single keyword field in Google Play app store listing counts.
 Keywords in Title, Short Description and Description help your app rank for searches as Google indexes the whole app store listing.
 Your app also can rank for keywords included in the user reviews, developer name or package / URL (remember this field can’t be changed when app is published).

 The level of keyword weight in each field that we can control on the Google Play Developer Console (Title, Short Desc. and Description) changes depending on the field.
 For instance, keywords on the Title count more than some other keywords we find in the Description field.
 Being said that, we don’t recommend to include pure search keywords in the Title and Short Description because ASO is also a Conversion game.
-In these keywords fields it’s also very important to find the right balance between Search Optimization and Branding (your app store listing should be sexy).
+In these keywords fields it’s also very important to find the right balance between Search Optimization and Branding (your product page should be sexy).

-Apple App Store – App Keywords
+Apple App Store – Keywords

 When it comes to search, Apple is simpler than Google. iTunes Connect only lets you introduce keywords inside 150 characters (50 characters for the App Name and 100 characters for the Keywords Field).
 It’s true that the name of the developer and the complete name of the IAP purchases count, but they aren’t specific fields to work keyword optimization.

-As you have probably noticed, on iTunes Connect you have to think and decide which app keywords you will include in these 2 fields and, almost most important, which ones you have to dispense with.
+As you have probably noticed, on iTunes Connect you have to think and decide which keywords you will include in these 2 fields and, almost most important, which ones you have to dispense with.

 More info | App Store and Google Play keyword tool